lucrae/texlite/docs/guide.md

 ![The Universe](graphics/universe.jpg)
 ```

-This will get the image `universe.jpg` from the directory `graphics` that is next to whatever document you are compiling.
+This will get the image `universe.jpg` from the directory `graphics` beside your document, and add the caption "The Universe".

 ### Hyperlinks